vladen/aerobus/spec/readme.md

 <a name="aerobuschannel-unsubscribeobject"></a>
 ## #unsubscribe(@object)
-does not throw if @object is not subscribed.
+does not throw if @object has not been subscribed.

 ```js
 assert.doesNotThrow(function () {